example42/psick/docs/tp.md

   - Integration tests comes out of the box free, for multiple apps and os, with tp::test

-### Sample profiles based on tp
+### PSICK tp profiles

-Some of the profiles under the ```site/profile/manifests``` directory use tp instead of a dedicated component module to manage an application.
-You are free to use them or not and they can be good examples on how to design profiles based on tp and save headaches and time on studying and integrsting a dedicated component module.
+The psick module contains standard profiles for different applications based on Tiny Puppet.
+The can be found in ```modules/psick/manifests/$application/tp```.
+You are free to use them or not and they can be good examples on how to design profiles based on tp and save headaches and time on studying and integrating a dedicated component module.

 ### tp in component modules

 Some experimental modules (apache v4.x, docker, rails, ansible...) added by default in the ```Puppetfile``` use tp directly in the module, with local tp data, to manage the component application.

 For more info on this usage of tp inside component modules and other modern design patterns for modules, read this [blog post](http://www.example42.com/2016/05/30/exploring-puppet4-modules-design-patterns/).

 ### Install anything anywhere with a tiny command